Kiln Drying & Energy

 finish.

-- Kiln-drying kills wood boring insects
+- Kiln-drying kills wood boring

-(beetles) and decay fungi (dead-standing
+insects (beetles) and decay fungi (dead-standing

 pre-seasonal logs harbor both of these).

-- Kiln-drying sets the pitch and prevents
+- Kiln-drying sets the pitch and

-pitch bleed.
+prevents pitch bleed.

-- Kiln-dried logs are lighter, thereby
+- Kiln-dried logs are lighter,

-saving in the cost of
+thereby saving in the cost of

 transportation.

-the Competition Stack Up on
+Does the Competition Stack Up on

 Kiln-Drying?